CaioTomas/CaioTomas/README.md

 I'm really passionated about math and science.
 If you let me, I'll speak hours non stop about these topics!
 A brief view on what I am currently learning/involved with:

-- 🔭 I’m currently working on Python and Math
+- 🔭 I’m currently working on Math, LaTeX and Python
-- 🌱 I’m currently learning lots of Math, Python and R
+- 🌱 I’m currently learning lots of Math, LaTeX, Python and R
 - 🤝🏼 I’m looking to collaborate on anything that involves at least a little bit of math
 - 💬 Ask me about anything!
 - 📫 How to reach me: [Email](caiotomas6@gmail.com)